neuralmagic/docs/docs/source/faqs.md

 **To what use cases is the Deep Sparse Platform best suited?**

-We focus on the models and use cases related to computer vision due to cost sensitivity and both real time and throughput constraints.
+We focus on the models and use cases related to computer vision and NLP due to cost sensitivity and both real time and throughput constraints.
 The belief now is GPUs are required for deployment.

 **What types of models does Neural Magic support?**

 Today, we offer support for CNN-based computer vision models, specifically classification and object detection model types.
 We are continuously adding models to [our supported model list and SparseZoo](https://docs.neuralmagic.com/sparsezoo).
-Additionally, we are investigating model architectures beyond computer vision such as NLP models like BERT.
+Additionally, we are investigating model architectures beyond computer vision.
+As of June 2021, NLP models like BERT are now available.

 **Is dynamic shape supported?**